Leelu55/Articulus/README.md

 - [x] specify and implement GrammarHints and GrammarScreen
 - [x] specify and reimplement IntroSlider Screens
 - [x] implement SplashScreen to prevent flickering on App start (IntroSlider/Startscreen show condition)
+- [x] show preview or loading indicator for images while not visible

 ### Bugs